-U.S. Department of Justice approves Google's buyout of MotorolaAlex Wagner - Senior News Editor
+U.S. Department of Justice approves Google's buyout of MotorolaAlex Wagner - Deputy Managing Editor, News Desk

 It was just a few hours ago that Google's acquisition of Motorola Mobility was approved by the European Commission, and now the U.S. Department of Justice has also given the deal the green light.
 The DOJ says that its Antitrust Division has thoroughly examined the deal and concluded that it's not likely to substantially decrease competition in the U.S. However, the department adds that, because of the importance of the mobile industry and the issues involving IP rights and antitrust law, it'll be keeping a close eye on the use of standards-essential patents.
 If any firm attempts to use those patents in an anticompetitive manner, the DOJ won't hesitate to intervene.